perokvist/event-driven-architecture/index.md

 ![publishing changes through db or orm](assets/db_integration.png)

 Some drawbacks of this integration style are schema leakage, missing intent and pushing some business rules to consumers.

+### Log vs Database

+Some databases offer subscription of changes, like [EventStore](https://geteventstore.com/).
+This achieves the goal of a single transaction, due to writing to the stream is the only transaction.
+Subscribers then retrive changes through a subscription model of given streams.
+The streams in the eventstore is both the persistance and the queue in this case, tying integration to the "database".
+In this scenario read side (projections) could read the same stream as the write side, making changing events a bit easier.

+The are other stores offering similar solutions.

+This scenario ties all services to the persitance of events (the database), and possible tooling for subscription is often tied to appication code.
+See [Greg Young - Polyglot Data](https://www.youtube.com/watch?v=GbM1ghLeweU)

+This kind of subscription model could also be used to create a single publisher (method three).

 ## Modelling